wp-plugins/gpxplus-widget/readme.txt

 or if i find a super-rare event egg in the Lab/Shelter.

 == Changelog ==

+= 1.2.1 =
+* You can now choose what size to resize to.
+  If you set either width or height to 0, they will be rescaled according to the other number, or set both to 0 for no resizing at all(or simply uncheck the box).

 = 1.2 =
 * Fixed some bugs...
 If your widget only prints `GPXWIDGET_POKEHTML`, try updating